IBM/automation-integration-platform/RUNTIMES.md

 ### Multipass

 [Multipass](https://multipass.run/) is a simplified Ubuntu Linux Virtual Machine that you can spin up with a single command.
-With this option you spin up a virtual machine with a predifined configuration that is ready to run the Terraform automation.
+With this option you spin up a virtual machine with a predefined configuration that is ready to run the Terraform automation.

 You can download and install Multipass from <https://multipass.run/install>